CS410-2015Fall/Group_29_Let-s-Do-This/server/README.md

 This will not be needed again unless changes have been made to the app server.

+#### createsuperuser

+Before you can access the Django admin panel, be sure to call `python manage.py createsuperuser`.
+This way you can log in to use Django's built-in admin GUI to create and manage class objects in the browser.

 ## Using localhost server in development

 Once set up, activate the venv and run the server on your local machine as follows: